DAGWorks-Inc/hamilton/docs/get-started/learning-resources.md

 The [Hamilton Dataflow Hub](https://hub.dagworks.io/docs/) hosts user-created dataflows that are easy to download and reuse in your project.

-## 💡 Substack
+## 💡 Blog

-The [DAGWorks Substack](https://blog.dagworks.io/) publishes articles on problems Hamilton helps solve, reference architectures, and new features.
+The [DAGWorks Blog](https://blog.dagworks.io/) publishes articles on problems Hamilton helps solve, reference architectures, and new features.

 ## 👋 Slack
 The [Slack channel](https://join.slack.com/t/hamilton-opensource/shared_invite/zt-1bjs72asx-wcUTgH7q7QX1igiQ5bbdcg) is the ideal place to ask questions, request features, and give feedback.